-We refer your application to the Committee, which is a panel of experts.
-The Committee may also seek additional advice from independent technical experts or advisors to inform the assessment process.
+We refer your application to the Committee, an independent committee of experts.
+The committee may also seek additional advice from independent technical experts.

-The Committee will assess your application against the assessment criteria and compare it to other eligible applications before recommending which projects to fund.
-The Committee, and any expert or advisor, will be required to perform their duties in accordance with the CGRGs.
+The committee will assess your application against the assessment criteria and compare it to other eligible applications in the funding round before recommending which projects to fund.
+The committee will be required to perform their duties in accordance with the CGRGs.